CipherSecurityLab/CipherMQ/results/System_1/performance.markdown

 The use of large batches (20,000 messages) significantly reduces network overhead, contributing to the high throughput.
 The hardware’s 8 cores and 16 GB RAM support the concurrency level of 16, though the low CPU utilization (due to I/O-bound tasks) suggests room for further scaling.

 ## Conclusion
-The Secure Message Broker achieves exceptional performance, processing 100,000 messages in 1.78 seconds with a 100% success rate, average latency of 0.0000243 seconds, and throughput of 56,258.20 messages/second.
+CipherMQ achieves exceptional performance, processing 100,000 messages in 1.78 seconds with a 100% success rate, average latency of 0.0000243 seconds, and throughput of 56,258.20 messages/second.
 These results make it ideal for high-throughput, low-latency applications like real-time analytics or secure IoT communication.
 The large batch size and efficient concurrency model ensure scalability, with opportunities for further optimization as outlined.